Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: Unknown
 Currently Active

-- [Aegis](https://polymart.org/resource/31) - A fork of BungeeCord adding many security measures and with built-in anti-bot and anti-VPN.
-It supports 1.7.x to 1.16.3.
+- [Aegis](https://mc-protection.eu/products) - A fork of BungeeCord adding many security measures and with built-in anti-bot and anti-VPN.
+It supports 1.7.x to 1.17.x.
 The developer is currently falsely banned from MC-Market.
-Version: 1.7 - 1.16.4
+Version: 1.7 - 1.17.1
-Discontinued
+Currently Active

 - [Gate](https://github.com/minekube/gate) - A Minecraft Proxy that is written in Go suggesting "scalability, flexibility & excellent server version support".
 Version: 1.8 - 1.17